jualat/CleanRLHF/README.md

 This framework implements RLHF and is oriented towards [PEBBLE](https://arxiv.org/abs/2106.05091).
 It is based on [SAC](https://arxiv.org/abs/1801.01290), an off-policy actor-critic algorithm for deep RL.

 There also exists an implementation of [PrefPPO](https://arxiv.org/abs/1706.03741) (WIP), which is a faster but less efficient approach to RLHF.
 Additionally to the implementations of these two papers, several features have been added, which are aimed at improving the performance as well as the user experience of our program.
-The features are [discuessed](#-performance) and are [documented](#-features) below.
+The features are [discussed](#-performance) and [documented](#-features) below.

 ## 🚀 Performance